Mike-Revy/BTC-python-/README.md

 btctest.py - gets a random key and displays in various formats: hex, decimal, wif, compressed private key, wif_compressed, EC generator point G to get public (x,y) key, hex encoded prefix 04 public key, public key prefix adjusted (y is odd/even), generate btc Address from public key

+crazy.py -- I had a lot of trouble importing python libraries.
+Best is to use npm install ..
+I did it the 'hard' way and downloaded and put everything somewhere on my computer .. doh!
+This program shows me windows path and tests to se if I can import all the libraries I wanted.
+If it runs without throwing an error - u should be good.